MusiCRS: Benchmarking Audio-Centric Conversational Recommendation: Abstract

 \section{Abstract}

-Conversational recommendation has advanced rapidly with large language models (LLMs), yet music remains a uniquely challenging domain where effective recommendations require reasoning over audio content beyond what text or metadata can capture.
-We present \textbf{MusiCRS}, the first benchmark for audio-centric conversational recommendation that links \emph{authentic} user conversations from Reddit with corresponding audio tracks.
-MusiCRS contains 477 high-quality conversations spanning diverse genres (classical, hip-hop, electronic, metal, pop, indie, jazz) with 3,589 unique musical entities and audio grounding via YouTube links.
-MusiCRS enables evaluation across three input modality configurations: audio-only, query-only, and audio+query (multimodal), allowing systematic comparison of audio-LLMs, retrieval models, and traditional approaches.
-Our experiments reveal that current systems rely heavily on textual signals and struggle with nuanced audio reasoning.
-This exposes fundamental limitations in cross-modal knowledge integration where models excel at dialogue semantics but cannot effectively ground abstract musical concepts in actual audio content.
+Conversational recommendation has advanced rapidly with large language models (LLMs), yet music remains a uniquely challenging domain in which effective recommendations require reasoning over audio content beyond what text or metadata can capture.
+We present \textbf{MusiCRS}, the first benchmark for audio-centric conversational recommendation that links \emph{authentic} user conversations from Reddit with corresponding tracks.
+MusiCRS includes 477 high-quality conversations spanning diverse genres (classical, hip-hop, electronic, metal, pop, indie, jazz), with 3,589 unique musical entities and audio grounding via YouTube links.
+MusiCRS supports evaluation under three input modality configurations: audio-only, query-only, and audio+query, allowing systematic comparison of audio-LLMs, retrieval models, and traditional approaches.
+Our experiments reveal that current systems struggle with cross-modal integration, with optimal performance frequently occurring in single-modality settings rather than multimodal configurations.
+This highlights fundamental limitations in cross-modal knowledge integration, as models excel at dialogue semantics but struggle when grounding abstract musical concepts in audio.
 To facilitate progress, we release the MusiCRS dataset\footnote{\url{https://huggingface.co/datasets/rohan2810/MusiCRS}}, evaluation code\footnote{\url{https://github.com/rohan2810/musiCRS}}, and comprehensive baselines.